ratnesh06/Adaptive-Quadcopter-Trajectory-Planning/README.md

 ## Quadcopter Trajectory Planning via Sampling-Based Algorithms

-This project, a part of course EE581, focuses on developing and simulating adaptive trajectory planning systems for quadcopters using sampling-based algorithms.
-The goal is to enhance the quadcopter's ability to navigate efficiently and safely in static environments, employing advanced techniques like Dijkstra's and A* algorithms for motion planning.
+This project, part of course EE581, focuses on developing and simulating adaptive trajectory planning systems for quadcopters using sampling-based algorithms.
+It employs a dual algorithm strategy, combining the exhaustive search accuracy of Dijkstra's algorithm with the efficiency of the A* algorithm, optimizing real-time navigation and obstacle avoidance in complex environments.
+The goal is to enhance the quadcopter's ability to navigate efficiently and safely through static environments, utilizing these advanced techniques for motion planning.

 ## Key features include:
 * **Vehicle Rotor Model**: A high-fidelity quadcopter model simulating real-world dynamics, created in MATLAB for accurate simulations and real-time analysis.
 It includes physical parameters such as mass, inertia, and rotor dynamics to ensure precise modelling.